 - Support educational equity to raise students to the same level of education, without lowering standards;

-- Support at-home computer and internet access for all students to improve educational access and to allow remote learning when public health concerns require;
+- Support at-home computer and internet access for all students to improve educational opportunities, and

 Higher Education